 On 4 November 2025 we are taking a bus to the theatre for the acclaimed show "Fabulous Fifties" performed by the renown

 Operatunity Company.
-Come and join us for a step back in time to the golden era of rock 'n roll.
+Come and join us for a step back in time

 On 28 May 2025 a group of 21 of our members visited Riccarton House and its grounds.
 It was a great trip with lots of memorabilia in the house and laughs over lunch.